Dunanh/Indeed-salary-prediction-nlp/README.md

 # Indeed-salary-prediction-nlp
 Salary prediction from Indeed job postings using NLP and Machine Learning (group project, ISDS 2021)

-# Salary Prediction from Indeed Job Postings using NLP and Machine Learning

 ## Overview
 Group project for Introduction to Social Data Science (University of Copenhagen, Summer 2021).
 The project scrapes job postings from Indeed.com and predicts